oberblastmeister/trashy/README.md

 ## Features

-- easy to use, just run `trash PATH`
+- easy to use, just run `trashy put PATH`
 - recursive by default, without having the issues
 - beautiful output
     - colorized paths (similar to *fd*)